Detroit Expungement Lawyer

 - Misdemeanor expungement — An individual may be able to expunge 1 or 2 misdemeanor offenses, so long as 5 years have passed since the date of his or her conviction, release from imprisonment, or discharge from parole, and he or she has been convicted of no more than 2 misdemeanors total and no other felony offenses.

 While many crimes can be erased in Michigan, there are a number of felony offenses that cannot be expunged.
-These include offenses for which the maximum punishment is incarceration for life, second degree child abuse, criminal sexual conduct, human trafficking, terrorism, and traffic offenses, including operating a vehicle while intoxicated (OWIs).
+These include offenses for which the maximum punishment is incarceration for life, second-degree child abuse, criminal sexual conduct, human trafficking, terrorism, and serious traffic offenses.
 If you are unsure if your past crime qualifies for expungement, contact a criminal defense attorney at Davis Law Group for a free, initial evaluation.

 Applying for an Expungement — 5 Year Waiting Period